memgraph/gqlalchemy/docs/reference/gqlalchemy/models.md

 def to_cypher() -> str
 ```

-Converts Pulsar stream to a cypher clause.
+Converts Pulsar stream to a Cypher clause.

 ## MemgraphTrigger Objects